Growing Basil From Cuttings

 Prepare Your Containers

 Fill your pot with potting soil and add a small amount of water to dampen it.
-Use one small pot for each cutting.
+You can place multiple cuttings in the same container.

 Take The Basil Cutting

 Though you can prepare your basil cuttings beforehand, it’s best to wait until after the pots are ready to trim their ends and remove the lower leaves.
 Doing so prevents the ends from drying out.
-Do so the same as you would with the water method by taking 3-4 cuttins about 3-4” in length.
+Do so the same as you would with the water method by taking multiple cuttings about 3-4” in length.

 Plant the cutting